afranche/afranche/README.md

 # 🎨 Non-code skills and hobbies

-- 🗣️ My main hobby is to learn new languages (currently I'm learning Swedish),
+- 🗣️ My main hobby is to learn new languages (currently I'm learning Swedish)
-- 🚗 but, I also like to tune cars and work on engines and chassis.
+- 🚗 but I also like to tune cars and work on engines and chassis.
 - 🔨 Finally, I like to work with metal, solder chassis and tubes but also to shape blades.

 # 🛠 What do I work with ?